tangentecode/obsidian-notes/computer-science/docs/rust/loops.md

+# Loops

 Rust provides several types of loops for different use cases: `loop`, `while`, and `for`.
-Let’s go over each one with examples.
+Let's go over each one with examples.

 ---

 ## **1. `loop` (Infinite Loop)**

 The `loop` keyword creates an infinite loop that runs until explicitly broken with `break`.

 ```rust